c-BIG/NPM-sample-qc/README.rst

 - *Human Reference Genome FASTA file*, used as an input for multiple tools.
 This file can be downloaded from s3://broad-references/hg38/v0/Homo_sapiens_assembly38.fasta.

 - *FASTA file index*.
 This file can be downloaded from s3://broad-references/hg38/v0/Homo_sapiens_assembly38.fasta.fai and not required to specify in the congfig.
-The workflow look fasta index file which the path of the reference fasta file was given.
+The workflow look fasta index file in which folder reference fasta file present.

 Inputs
 ------